Beginner Guide

 Your online accounts are the foundation of your digital life.
 Securing them should be your first priority.

 Use strong, unique passwords.
-Every account should have its own randomly generated password of at least 12 characters.
-Use our Password Generator to create them, and store them in a password manager.
+Every account should have its own randomly generated password of at least 14 characters.
+Use our Password Generator to create them, and store them in a password manager like Bitwarden, 1Password, or KeePass.
+Never reuse a password across multiple services.

 Enable two-factor authentication (2FA).
 Add a second verification step to your important accounts — email, banking, social media, and cloud storage.
-Prefer authenticator apps over SMS.
+Prefer authenticator apps like Authy or Google Authenticator over SMS, which can be intercepted through SIM-swapping attacks.

 Step 2: Protect Your Browsing